 Most starter train sets don't require much in the way of tools.
 A Phillips or flathead screwdriver may be all you'll need.
 Needle-nose pliers, wire strippers / cutters, scissors or a utility knife and an extension cord may also be useful.
 If you are making your track permanent, a tack hammer, nail set and spikes will be needed.
 It is ok to wait a while before spiking all of your track.
 Take some time to experiment with different designs and learn what works best for you.

 If you're doing this for the first time, expect to take 30 to 60 minutes to set up your first circle of track.
 If the set you've chosen has more than a circle of track, start with a circle or small oval anyway.
 Once that is up and running you can test your train and then start expanding with confidence.

 Get Started With Your Train Set

 You will soon have your train set up and running in four easy steps.
-Follow these leads to help with each part of the process.

 - Unpacking Your Set